encode/httpx/README.md

 # Collaboration

-The repository for this project is currently private.
+We are not currently accepting unsolicted pull requests against the 1.0 pre-release branch.

 We’re looking at creating paid opportunities for working on open source software *which are properly compensated, flexible & well balanced.*

-If you're interested in a position working on this project, please <a href="mailto:kim@encode.io">send an intro</a>.
+If you're interested in a working on this project, please <a href="mailto:kim@encode.io">send an intro</a>.

 ---